Badisi/xkeybrew/README.md

 If you find a bug within the application or a mistake in the documentation, you can help us by submitting an issue to our [Issues Tracker][issues].
-Even better you can submit a fix that can be crafted in a repository fork and submitted to XKeyBrew repository as a [Pull Request](pulls).
+Even better you can submit a fix that can be crafted in a repository fork and submitted to XKeyBrew repository as a [Pull Request][pulls].

-> Please review the [Submission Guidelines](submit) before contributing to the project.
+> Please review the [Submission Guidelines][submit] before contributing to the project.

 ##### > Want a Feature?